Amazon said to be reconsidering New York City headquarters

 But critics objected to the massive subsidies New York offered to lure the tech behemoth.

-New York State will grant $1.525 billion in incentives contingent on the company creating 25,000 new jobs with an average salary of $150,000.
-Protestors took to the streets in Long Island City, criticizing the deal for being bad for taxpayers and the neighborhood.
+New York State committed to $1.525 billion in incentives, contingent on the company creating 25,000 new jobs with an average salary of $150,000.
+Protesters took to the streets in Long Island City, criticizing the deal for being bad for taxpayers and the neighborhood.

 Those critics got new hope earlier this week when New York State Senator Michael Gianaris of Queens, who is a vocal critic of HQ2, was recommended to serve on the Public Authorities Control Board.